A Data Source represents one stream of events from a log source. An example is the “syslog” from a server, or the access log from a web server.

 Data Sources are the smallest unit of data that you can delete.
-You cannot delete individual Events in a Data Source, but you can set “retention” on the repository to allow deleting events when the reach a certain age.
+You can delete individual Events in a Data Source by using the Delete Events API.
+You can also set Retention on the repository to allow deleting events when the reach a certain age.

 We recommend that you do not create more than 1,000 separate tags, or combinations of tags.
 If you need more combinations we recommend that you use attributes on individual events to differentiate them and select them separately.

 For most use cases you can ignore the following section.

 For performance reasons the amount of data that flow into each Data Source is limited to approximately 5 MB/s on average.
 The exact amount depends on how much a single CPU core can “Digest”.
 If a Data Source receives more data for a while, then Humio turns on “auto sharding”.
 This adds a synthetic tag value for the tag “#humioAutoShard” to split the stream into multiple datasources.
 This process is fully managed by Humio.